 What You Will Learn:

 - 1 Jupiter Astrology

 Wisdom, a philosophical life.
-Humane, fair, reasonable, sense of duty and respect for authority.
-Friendship, optimism and conviviality are highly valued.
-Excellent organisational skills.
+Humane, fair, reasonable, sense of duty, and respect for authority.
+Friendship, optimism, and conviviality are highly valued.
+Excellent organizational skills.

 Blind trust, stupid luck, greediness, partiality, likes to brag, lighthearted, wasteful, complacency, vanity.
 Imbalance in matters of spiritual nature.